 Is a professional biography the same as a resume?

-No. An executive bio is a narrative or story.
-It’s a compelling story of your professional career, told succinctly and engagingly, that presents the most relevant information first.
-Conversely, a resume is a simple overview of your skills that lists your qualifications at a glance to potential employers, so it’s designed to be as skimmable as possible.
+No. An executive bio is a compelling narrative or story of your professional career, told in a succinct and engaging style.
+It presents the most relevant information first.
+Conversely, a resume is a simple overview of your skills that lists your qualifications at a glance to potential employers and is designed to be as skimmable as possible.

 What is a bio for a resume?